mkhululincube/mongod-blockchain-app-api-/README.md

 npm install
 ```

-3. Run MongoDB in the background (in another terminal)
+3. Run MongoDB or on atlas in terminal
 ```
 sudo service mongod start
 ```